 - Nose spray!
 Weird but it must be the hospital air...it dries everything out.

 - Distilled witch hazel.

-- Lavender or eucalyptus disinfectant spray for refreshing smells in Labour.
-(My SIL has it her birth I attended.
+- Lavender or eucalyptus disinfectant spray for refreshing smells during labour.
 It was so beautiful and refreshing.

 - Too much information but a spray water bottle or similar, to help wash clean when in the toilet.

 - Postpartum spray from Eko Hub.
 I didn’t discover that until I was home!

 - Eye mask as you have to sleep with the night light on for the nurses.